palmskog/fitch/README.md

     $ fitch examples/imp.nd

-To generate an OCaml program with the alternative Prolog file format parser, run `fitch.prolog` in the root directory.
+To generate an OCaml program with the alternative Prolog file format parser, run `make fitch.prolog` in the root directory.
 Example proofs (`.pl` files) can then be checked as follows:

     $ fitch.prolog examples/imp_perm.pl